data-man-34/TensorFlow-Projects/README.md

 tensorflow          1.8.0
 tornado             5.0.2
 virtualenv          16.0.0
-*This List is NOT complete
+*This list is NOT complete

 # Update Wed.
 July 11, 2018